Banana, Cinnamon and Matcha Breakfast Smoothie for Morning Energy

-This breakfast smoothie for energy is simple to make, full of nutritious ingredients and is a delicious way to start your day.
+This matcha, cinnamon and banana smoothie is simple to make, full of nutritious ingredients and is a delicious way to start your day.

 It’s no surprise the athletes like tennis players often snack on bananas during their matches.
-The fruit gives a fast and satisfying energy boost and is full of healthy nutrients for this breakfast smoothie.
+The fruit gives a fast and satisfying energy boost and is full of beneficial nutrients.

-Bananas are particularly rich in potassium for regulating blood pressure and proper heart function.
-They are also a good source of dietary fiber that soothes your digestive system and contain other valuable minerals like magnesium and manganese as well as vitamin C and B vitamins for energy production.
+Bananas are particularly rich in potassium.
+They are also a good source of dietary fiber and contain other minerals like magnesium and manganese, as well as vitamin C and B vitamins for energy production.

 Grass Fed Whey

 Your body needs protein to operate at its best but many people get insufficient amounts or use poor protein sources like processed meat.
-Grass fed whey is an excellent source of protein and is particularly high in lactoferrin.
+Grass fed whey powder is an excellent source of amino acids and is particularly high in lactoferrin.

 The substance lactoferrin is up bioactive compound that helps regulate iron homeostasis within your body and combats fatigue and lethargy associated with low iron levels.

-There is minimal lactoferrin in cheap heat processed whey protein but this organic and low temperature filtered grass fed whey I use is full of it, along with other healthy nutrients like immunoglobulins, conjugated linoleic acid and cysteine for glutathione production.
+There is minimal lactoferrin in cheap heat processed whey protein.
+Good organic and low temperature filtered whey powder is often full of it though, along with other nutrients like immunoglobulins, conjugated linoleic acid and cysteine for glutathione production.

 Matcha Green Tea

-Matcha is a powdered version of green tea that is made from specially shade grown young tea leaves and is incredibly high in antioxidants like epigallocatechin gallate for improving circulation as well as cleansing and energizing chlorophyll.
+Matcha is a powdered version of green tea that is made from specially shade grown young tea leaves.
+It is full of antioxidants like epigallocatechin gallate (EGCG) for improving circulation as well as cleansing and energizing chlorophyll.

 Matcha green tea has about half the caffeine of coffee but also contains high levels of l-theanine.
-This special amino acid moderates the caffeine in green tea and prevents it from stimulating excessive stress hormones like cortisol.
+This special amino acid moderates the caffeine in green tea and prevents it from being too stimulating.

 Instead the combination of caffeine and l-theanine in matcha provides a more gentle, balanced and longer lasting energy than the jittery buzz of coffee or other highly caffeinated products.

-The medium chain triglycerides in coconut oil are an excellent source of slow burning energy and add a creamy texture to this energy smoothie.
+The medium chain triglycerides in coconut oil are a good source of slow burning energy and add a creamy texture to this energy smoothie recipe.